 A video from the meeting posted by The Wall Street Journal's Takashi Mochizuki shows the same Spider-Man load test that Cerny gave to Wired.
 In it, a new area can be shown loading in less than a second on the next-gen PlayStation, compared to 8 seconds on a PS4 Pro.

 In an interview with Cnet in June 2019, PlayStation CEO Jim Ryan revealed that the PS5 will support 4K visuals at a refresh rate of 120Hz, which could lead to extra-smooth graphics for folks with high-refresh-rate displays.
+In September 2019, Ryan noted on the PlayStation blog that the PS5 will have the ability to "suspend gameplay with much lower power consumption than PS4," which he says would save close to the average electricity use of 1,000 US homes if one million users were to enable the feature.

 A Sony patent discovered in August 2019 could give us a clue about the PS5's potential design.
 The patent images show what looks like a chunky game console, complete with a slew of USB ports, a disc drive, and a unique V-shaped chassis that could help keep the system cool.